fisher85/backender-roadmap/README.md

 - [x] 25.01.2023.
 Layered Architecture.
 Frontend and backend.
 REST API.
 - [x] 01.02.2023.
 HTML.
 HTTP.
 - [x] 08.02.2023.
 HTTP.
 Exercises with GET and POST methods in Chrome and Postman.
+- [x] 01.03.2023.
+HTTP/2.
+The simplest JS frontend.
+API design example.
+- [ ] Internet.
+What is hosting?
+DNS.
+- [ ] Git Crash Course.
+- [ ] Test-driven development.
 - [ ] HTTP.
 Replace Uvicorn HTTP/1.1 with Hypercorn HTTP/2 and check the HTTP/2 connection.
 - [ ] CI/CD.
 Running GitHub Actions on push to main.